 Welcome to Science!

-We are all passionate scientists who believe that understanding scientific thinking is fundamental to making decisions in society that could affect ourselves and others and it enables us to broaden our mind to make informed decisions about all aspects of our lives.
-We are passionate about the subject as a way of understanding the universe and the excitement and enjoyment it can bring to how we view the world around us.
-We encourage the study of Biology, Chemistry and Physics equally and separately but recognise the common skills required by all three.
+We are a department of enthusiastic scientists who believe that understanding scientific thinking is fundamental to making decisions in society that affect ourselves and others; it enables us to broaden our mind to make informed decisions about all aspects of our lives.
+We are passionate about science as a way of understanding the universe, and the excitement and enjoyment it can bring to how we view the world around us.
+We encourage the study of Biology, Chemistry and Physics equally and separately, and promote the common skills required by all three.

-We believe the study of Science give students the skills they need that are useful to them for later learning and decision making whatever subjects they study in the future.
-The study of Science also paves the way to a vast array of careers and job opportunities whether they require pure scientific knowledge or an application of the skills and understanding gained through the study of the subjects.
+We believe the study of Science give students the skills they need and that are useful to them for later learning and decision-making whatever subjects they study in the future.
+It also paves the way to a vast array of careers and job opportunities whether they require pure scientific knowledge or an application of the skills and understanding gained through the subjects.

 We love our subjects and our aim is to spread this enthusiasm to ensure the next generation of scientists are as prepared as they possibly can be for the world outside Cheam High School.

-At each Key Stage we have tailored the Curriculum not only for academic success but also to enrich the lives of the students studying the subject at Cheam.
-We have designed practical based courses to prepare students for the new generation of qualifications and encourage their engagement with the subject.
+Our curriculum is designed to be a seven-year spiral model; it is tailored not only for academic success but also to enrich the lives of the students studying the subject at Cheam.
+We have carefully designed practical based courses, which spiral in order to revisit and recap as we go along.
+It is inclusive and inspiring, while preparing students for their qualifications and encouraging engagement with the subject.

-At Key Stage 3 students follow a two year course with a large number of experiments split into distinct Biology, Chemistry and Physics units.
+In Years 7 and 8 students follow a curriculum with a large number of experiments split into distinct Biology, Chemistry and Physics units.
 Students develop their scientific skills through a wide range of activities designed to prepare them for GCSE and to enthuse and excite them about the subject.

-At Key Stage 4, students follow the AQA specification and study either Combines Science (two GCSEs) or Singles Sciences (three GCSEs)over the three year Key Stage.
-Students continue to build up their skills from Key Stage 3 and continue with separate Biology, Chemistry and Physics.
-Assessment for the new generation of qualifications is 100% by examination and there is no coursework component, although the practical aspect of science is assessed as part of the final exams.
+In Years 9, 10 and 11 students follow the AQA specification and study either Combined Science (two GCSEs) or Single Sciences (three GCSEs).
+Students continue to build on the skills and experience from lower years and continue with separate Biology, Chemistry and Physics lessons.
+Assessment is now 100% by examination, so there is no coursework component, although the practical aspect of science makes up a significant part of the final exams.

-In the Science department we run a Key Stage 3 Science club after school which is very popular with Year 7 and 8 students.
-We also have several extra-curricular catch up clubs for Key Stage 4 and Key Stage 5 students who want to boost their learning and understanding.
+In the Science department we run a Science/STEAM club at lunchtime which is very popular with Year 7 and 8 students.
+We also have several extra-curricular catch up clubs for GCSE and A Level/BTEC students who want to boost their learning and understanding.

 We run a large number of trips during each term, for example trips to the Natural History Museum and residential trips to Juniper Hall near Box Hill and a trip to the large Hadron Collider at CERN in Switzerland last year.

-We provide extensive support for students in each Key Stage within the Science Department.
-Our team of Learning Support Assistants who are attached to Science and Maths and provide support for students in Key Stage 3 and Key Stage 4.
+We provide extensive support for students at all levels within the Science department.
+Our team of Learning Support Assistants are attached to Science and Maths, and provide support for students in Years 7 to 11.

-We have two Curriculum Support Officers dedicated to administration and academic support and five Technicians who also provide extra support for the department.
-The technician team specialise in Biology, Chemistry or Physics and assist with demonstrations and practicals in lessons as well as suggesting designing practical activities for students and classes to carry out.
+We have a Curriculum Support Officer dedicated to administration and academic support and four Technicians who also provide extra support for the department.
+The technician team specialise in Biology, Chemistry or Physics and assist with demonstrations and practicals in lessons as well as designing practical activities for students and classes to carry out.